Power-ups

 Board Readme: Add an info window to your board

-Board Readme Power-Up
+Board Readme power-up example

 Giphy Gif Picker: Add animated images to comments

-To add to the optional emoticons support in comments, you may also enable animated images support, through the Giphy Gif Picker power-up.
-Using images will make team collaboration more fun and a lot faster in many cases!
+To add to the optional emoticons support in comments, you can also enable animated images support, through the Giphy Gif Picker power-up.

 Time In Stage: Display the time spent in each column